The-GNix-Project/GNix/README.md

-# GNix - Graphical Nix
+# GNix - The Graphical Nix Project
 An all encompassing Graphical Management interface for Nix and Nixos.
 Designed to improve on the shortcomings of existing graphical interfaces

 ## Heavy Development